grbcool/Image-similarity-for-face-recognition/README.md

 The image_similarity_model.ipynb is the notebook containing all the steps to train and test the model with proper comments.
 I worked on notebook in google colabs and at some places I have saved and loaded the data form google drive.
 The file on google drive is open to all so no need to change that.
 Only the path may need to change if you are using any other platform than colabs.

+Part 2

+The use_of_RNN_in_automobile pdf consist of part 2 of the assignment